Student Employment Questions and Answers

 If a student is employed in a position that requires student status, the Family Educational and Privacy Rights Act (FERPA) covers information in the student’s employment records that personally identifies the student.
 FERPA prohibits the disclosure of covered information, with some exceptions.
 One exception allows release of protected information with the student’s consent.
 The consent must be written, signed, dated, and must state what information may be released, to whom, and for what purpose.
-An Authorization to Release Student Employment Records form [PDF] is available on the Human Resource Services website.
+An Authorization to Release Student Employment Records form [PDF] is available on the Human Resources website.

 FERPA identifies certain information, called directory information, that may be disclosed without the student's permission (examples include name, e-mail address, and enrollment status).
 Job title and dates of employment in a student-status job are designated as directory information that can be disclosed without written consent, unless the student has restricted access to the information.
 Rate of pay is considered non-directory information that generally cannot be released without a student’s consent.

 Is a student’s consent required for disclosure of the student’s employment records within the university?